sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 #### buildConfig.yaml

-The `buildConfig.yaml` file is used to configure components included in your `kustomization` file that require extra configuration.
+The `buildConfig.yaml` file is used to configure components included in your `kustomization` file when required.

 2\.
 Rename the [buildConfig.template.yaml](kustomize/index.md#buildconfig-yaml) file in `instances/my-sourcegraph` to `buildConfig.yaml`: